MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 Now we're able to lazily fetch the likes for a post!

+Since the concepts behind `filter` and `map` aren't easy to grasp initially, we've created a short lecture that should help you in understanding the topic:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ma3H5rwCy_Y" frameborder="0" allowfullscreen></iframe>

 ##Checking If a Post is Liked by a given User